 Introducing answers to multiple response questions

-Important: For multiple-response questions, do not include "Select all that apply" (or anything similar) in your question description.
+Important: For multiple-response questions, do not include a "Select all that apply" instruction (or anything similar) in your question description.
 This is already given by the software above the answers for every multiple-response question (as shown below).

 Using periods (or not) at the end of answers